 - Place a large tablespoonful of curried mince in the centre and bring the edges together around the dough to form a ball.
 Make sure to seal it well so that the filling doesn’t escape during baking.

-- Alternatively, you could just leave the circles flat on the work surface, place a spoonful of mince in the centre and bring the outside edges together on top.
+- Alternatively, you could leave the circles flat on the work surface, place a spoonful of mince in the centre and bring the outside edges together on top.

 - It depends on which method you feel more comfortable with.
-I find it is easier to lift the circles off the work surface first, because they are inclined to stick a little.
+I find it is easier to lift the circles off the work surface first because they are inclined to stick a little.

 Bake

 - Place each dough ball in a greased baking pan, with the join at the bottom (image 2 above).
-I used a small loaf tin and could only fit eight at a time in – but you can use a larger baking tin.
+I used a small loaf tin and could only fit eight at a time - but you can use a larger baking tin.

 - You can also put them individually on a greased baking sheet.
 You don’t have to clump them all together.